serbanpetcu/brain-fitness-api/Readme.md

 ### Fork this repo

-For this repo by clicking Fork on github.
+Fork this repo by clicking Fork on github.

 ### Clone your fork